-- 1. The procedures referred to in Article 2(2)(c) shall include the following: - (a) a daily valuation of the assets held as collateral in accordance with Section 6; - (b) the legal arrangements and a collateral holding structure that allow access to the received collateral where it is held by a third party;
+- 1. The procedures referred to in Article 2(2)(c) shall include the following: - (a) a daily valuation of the collateral held in accordance with Section 6; - (b) the legal arrangements and a collateral holding structure that allow access to the received collateral where it is being held by a third party; - (c) where initial margin is maintained with the collateral provider, that the securities are maintained in insolvency-remote custody accounts; - (d) that non-cash initial margin is maintained in accordance with paragraphs 3 and 4; - (e) that cash collected as initial margin is maintained in cash accounts at central banks or credit institutions which fulfil all of the following conditions: - (i) they are authorised in accordance with Directive 2013/36/EU or are authorised in a third country whose supervisory and regulatory arrangements have been found to be equivalent in accordance with Article 142(2) of Regulation (EU) No 575/2013;

-- (c) that non-cash initial margin is maintained in accordance with paragraphs 3 and 4: - (d) that cash collected as initial margin is maintained in cash accounts at central banks or credit institutions which fulfil all of the following conditions: - (i) they are authorised in accordance with Directive 2013/36/EU or are authorised in a third country whose supervisory and regulatory arrangements have been found to be equivalent in accordance with Regulation (EU) No 575/2013; - (ii) they are neither the posting nor the collecting counterparties, nor part of the same group as either of the counterparties; - (e) the availability of unused collateral to the liquidator or other insolvency official of the defaulting counterparty; - (f) the initial margin is freely transferable to the posting counterparty in a timely manner in case of the default of the collecting counterparty; - (g) that non-cash collateral is transferable without any regulatory or legal constraints or third party claims, including those of the liquidator of the collecting counterparty or third party custodian, other than liens for fees and expenses incurred in providing the custodial accounts and other than liens routinely imposed on all securities in a clearing system in which such collateral may be held; - (h) that any unused collateral is returned to the posting counterparty in full, excluding costs and expenses incurred for the process of collecting and holding the collateral. - 2.
+- (ii) they are neither the posting nor the collecting counterparties, nor part of the same group as either of the counterparties; - (f) the availability of unused collateral to the liquidator or other insolvency official of the defaulting counterparty; - (g) the initial margin is freely transferable to the posting counterparty in a timely manner in case of the default of the collecting counterparty; - (h) that non-cash collateral is transferable without any regulatory or legal constraints or third party claims, including those of the liquidator of the collecting counterparty or third party custodian, other than liens for fees and expenses incurred in providing the custodial accounts and other than liens routinely imposed on all securities in a clearing system in which such collateral may be held; - (i) that any unused collateral is returned to the posting counterparty in full, excluding costs and expenses incurred for the process of collecting and holding the collateral. - 2.
 Any collateral posted as initial or variation margin may be substituted by alternative collateral where all of the following conditions are met: - (a) the substitution is made in accordance with the terms of the agreement between the counterparties referred to in Article 3; - (b) the alternative collateral is eligible in accordance with Section 2; - (c) the value of the alternative collateral is sufficient to meet all margin requirements after applying any relevant haircut. - 3.
-Counterparties shall ensure that non-cash collateral exchanged as initial margin is segregated as follows: - (a) where collateral is held by the collecting counterparty on a proprietary basis, it shall be segregated from the rest of the proprietary assets of the collecting counterparty; - (b) where collateral is held by the posting counterparty on a proprietary basis, it shall be segregated from the rest of the proprietary assets of the posting counterparty; - (c) where collateral is held on the books and records of a custodian or other third party holder, it shall be segregated from the proprietary assets of that third-party holder. - 4.
-Where non-cash collateral is held by the collecting party or by a third party holder, the posting counterparty may request that that collateral is segregated from the assets of other posting counterparties.
+Collateral collected as initial margin shall be segregated in either or both of the following ways: - (a) on the books and records of a third party holder or custodian; - (b) via other legally binding arrangements;